Renia274/UserProfile-with-Ktor/README.md

 ## Users

-The following users have been added to the profile app:
+The following users have been added to the profile app for simulation/testing purposes:

 1. Bob Johnson
 2. Alice Smith